cbladt/ModbusMaster/README.md

 # ModbusMaster
 One Modbus Master implementation to rule them all!

+# Thoughts
+### Register VS Parameter
+I imagine a parameter as an abstraction from one or more modbus registers.
+A parameter is that you access and use from the application code, where the underlying registers is what is read and written on the protocol.
+Practically a parameter will simply consist of a modbus start address and a length.

 # Diagram
 Simple diagram which shows my initial thoughts.
 Not really UML, not really a flow chard, not really a sequence diagram.
 Just my thoughts through an UML tool.